How to act on NPS feedback

 Customer experience and customer relationships are more relative than ever.
-In an era where the customer is the focus point, more and more organizations, from corporations, to non-profits, to government agencies, are using the simple and elegant Net Promoter® Score to determine customer loyalty and future growth.
+In an era where the customer is the focus point, more and more organizations, from corporations to non-profits and government agencies, are using the simple and elegant Net Promoter® Score to determine customer loyalty and future growth.
 The NPS ranges from -100 to +100 and the most successful companies boast an average NPS of +50.
 Customer-centric organizations keep track of their NPS on an ongoing basis.

 The NPS, however, is just an indicator for customer loyalty and not the Holy Grail.
 Achieving a high NPS does not mean you can rest on your laurels.
 Alternatively, a low NPS does not automatically translate to “game over” for your organization.
-Despite all its advantages, the NPS comes with a single big disadvantage: it does not allow an organization to identify and, subsequently, act upon the decisive factors that drive the customer’s score.
+Despite all of its advantages, the NPS comes with a single big disadvantage: it doesn't allow you to identify and, subsequently, act upon the decisive factors that drive the customer’s score.

 So, how do you act on NPS feedback?
 There are several ways to do so successfully: